-Greetings, on behalf of the entire Graduate Students’ Association (GSA) executive of 2013-2014, I would like to welcome you to the new school year.
+Greetings, on behalf of the entire Graduate Students’ Association (GSA) executive of 2014-2015, I would like to welcome you to the new school year.
 If you are new to Brock University you are especially welcomed.
 You have decided to join a vibrant and growing graduate community nestled in the beautiful Niagara Region.
-The GSA is dedicated to making your time at Brock as fruitful and enjoyable as possible through our advocacy, social events, programming and community outreach.
-The executive has developed a strategic approach to tackle issues, that we feel, affect the majority of graduate students.
-I am excited to unveil our major touchstones that we will focus on during this year.
+The GSA is dedicated to making your time at Brock as fruitful and enjoyable as possible through our advocacy, social events, programming, and community outreach.
+The executive team has been working to continue to develop the rising graduate culture and tackle issues, that we feel, affect the majority of graduate students.
+I am excited to present the evolution outlook for the GSA this year.

 The relationship that a graduate student has with her/his supervisor is a major defining feature of their academic life.
 For most of us, the mentorship role played by our supervisor is excellent and develops without any issues.
 In the unfortunate cases when it doesn’t, students often find it difficult to address the situation and feel trapped.
-We want to continue with the excellent work done by last year’s executive to create an equitable system for both students and supervisors.
+The past executive teams have successfully had a new graduate student rights and responsibilities policy passed through Senate, and we want to continue to create an equitable system for both students and supervisors.

 If you have spent time on campus it is not hard to see that space is an issue for everybody.
 With the increases in graduate student numbers it is important to find a long term solution to our space issues.
 Grads need space to hang out, unwind and engage one another in order to build a true collegial atmosphere for us at Brock.
 The GSA will be actively working the Faculty of Graduate Studies and senior administration to address our space needs.